omei-ogami/STAT-analysis/README.md

 - **train.csv**: The training dataset, including features and target variable (`Depression`).
 - **test.csv**: The test dataset used to evaluate the model's performance.
 - **results.csv**: The output file containing the hyperparameters and their corresponding F1-scores.
+- **eda_data.csv**: The output file containing the hyperparameters and their corresponding F1-scores after performing EDA (Exploratory Data Analysis).
+- **testing_set.csv**: The test dataset used to evaluate the model's performance.

 ## Hyperparameters